pappasam/nvim-repl/README.md

 ## :keyboard: Key mappings

-Two pluggable mappings are provided.
+Two pluggable, dot-repeatable mappings are provided.

-- `<Plug>ReplSendLine` dot-repeatable command to send the current line to the repl.
+- `<Plug>ReplSendLine` send the current line to the repl.
 - `<Plug>ReplSendVisual` send the visual selection to the repl.

 The user should map these pluggable mappings.
 Example mappings in config using vim filetype: